top of page

 are predominantly granite and granitic gneiss, with joints and fractures in

-abundance due to intense chemical weathering of rocks.
+abundance due to the intense chemical weathering of rocks.
 The depth of weathering

 varies from 0.2 m to 20 m.
 This geological set-up offers an immense scope for